Beyond Likes: How Normative Feedback Complements Engagement Signals on Social Media: User Study: Exploring Responses to Different Feedback Signals

 Participants who passed the check proceeded to the main experiment.
 Each participant was presented with four topic questions one by one.
 Within each topic, participants viewed the four curated comments (presented in randomized order) and answered the following question:

 \textit{“You will comment under this topic by selecting one of the provided options.
 Which of the following comments do you want to post the most?”}

 Participants were instructed to select the comment they most preferred to post, with no right or wrong answers.
+In this setup, participants did not generate new responses; instead, they effectively ‘reposted’ one of the existing comments as their response to the topic question.
+We use the Peer Score and Expert Score of this response in our analysis that follows.
 After completing the four main decision tasks, participants answered a short questionnaire regarding their demographic information.